ga-dc/wdi7-quiz9/readme.md

 Your Answer:
 ```
-I believe that coed does not actually return anything because there is no promise attached to it after the find.
+I believe that code does not actually return anything because there is no promise attached to it after the find.
 Once you find the results, there needs to be a ".then" that actually returns the information.
 In addition to that, if there are more than 1 "Bob"'s, it would not know which one you want to specify

 ```